lowzijian/Course-Schedule-Maker/README.md

 ### Project overview
 Allow university student to create a timetable according to the subjects they have taken during the semester , a better overview of all the classes of the week.
+You can access it from here [link](https://course-schedule-maker.vercel.app/)

 ### Built with
 - Framework: [React.js](https://reactjs.org/)